Applications for this programme are not currently open

-Innovation is one of the key pillars of Foundation Strategy.
+Innovation is one of the key pillars of the Foundation’s Strategy.
 You can see our full strategy document here.
 Our innovation fund will focus on two streams of work – an innovation pipeline fund and an accelerator programme.

-The innovation pipeline approach will offer three grant rounds per year, taking applications for seed, pilot and scale funding.
+The innovation pipeline approach will offer two grant rounds per year, taking applications for seed, pilot and scale funding.
 The amounts of capital and the additional resources available will move and shift according to the needs of the recipients, and the focus and form of this fund is under review at present.
 We have varied funding amounts and multiple grant rounds each year, allowing organisations to move through the pipeline based on their timelines, not ours.
 And we’ll be focused on using our technology to create positive change.

 Our Change Accelerator programme will see us work alongside Vodafone Xone, Vodafone Foundation Germany and other partners to pilot a residential community accelerator that will rapidly develop, test and disseminate technology based solutions for community problems.